-Miller has served on several SHRS, University and Board of Trustees committees as well as the Faculty Assembly and Senate Council for six years.
-She has served the American Physical Therapy Association in leadership roles at all levels; is faculty for the LAMP Institute for Leadership in Physical Therapy; served on the Board of the Health Policy and Administration Section of the APTA; is a member of the APTA Leadership Development Committee; and was awarded Fellow status (FACHE) with the American College of Healthcare Executives.
+Miller served on several SHRS, University and Board of Trustees committees as well as the Faculty Assembly and Senate Council.
+She served the American Physical Therapy Association in leadership roles at all levels; was faculty for the LAMP Institute for Leadership for 13 years; served on the Board of the Health Policy and Administration Section of the APTA for 4 years; was a member of the APTA Leadership Development Committee for two years; and was awarded Fellow status (FACHE) with the American College of Healthcare Executives; was designated as a Catherine Worthingham Fellow of the APTA.

 She earned her Master of Business Administration and Bachelor of Science in physical therapy degrees from the University of Pittsburgh.